LiorKogan/V1/README.md

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
 The set of vertex-labels and the set of edge-labels are disjoint.

 - Each vertex and each edge (unary or binary) has a set of attributes called _properties_.
 Each property is an ordered pair: the property's name and the property's value.
-For each vertex and each edge, all property names are distinct.
+For each vertex and each edge, the property names are pairwise distinct.

 # Data Model: